One is black and has big brown eyes. The

 Kian and her 60-second older sister were delivered in April 2005 by caesarean section.
 Kylee, now 25, recalls the moment she saw them for the first time: ‘I noticed that both of them had beautiful blue eyes,’ she said.

-Loving: Black and white twin sisters Kian and Remee, seven years after they came into the world‘But while Remee’s hair was blonde, Kian’s was black and she had darker skin.
+‘But while Remee’s hair was blonde, Kian’s was black and she had darker skin.
 To me, they were my kids and they were just normal.
 I thought they would start to look the same as time went on.’

 Time, however, only accentuated their differences.
 Kian’s eyes changed colour and her skin got darker.
 Remee’s complexion got lighter and her curly hair stayed blonde.
 Perhaps unsurprisingly, Kylee found herself fielding questions about whose children they were, or who Kian’s fair-haired friend was, when she pushed them in their side-by-side buggy.